 - Create a video group for your class in DU VideoManager to submit and share videos.

-- Use the grading rubrics below to communicate how this type of project will be graded.
-Sample Grading Rubrics:
+- Use a grading rubric below to clearly communicate how this type of project will be graded.
+Here are some sample grading rubrics:

 Digital Video Project Rubric